alisw/gsoap/README.txt

-To compile a client, all you need to do is to compile and link 'soapC.cpp', 'soapClient.cpp', and 'stdsoap2.cpp' (or the installed libgsoap++, see INSTALLATION below) with your code.
-In your source code, add:
+To compile a client, all you need to do is to compile and link 'soapC.cpp', 'soapClient.cpp', and 'stdsoap2.cpp' (or the installed libgsoap++, see INSTALLATION) with your code.
+To access the service in your code:

 	#include "soapH.h"
 	#include "calc.nsmap"
+        main()
+	{ struct soap *soap = soap_new(); // alloc 'soap' engine context
+	  double result;
+	  if (soap_call_ns2__add(soap, NULL, NULL, 1.0, 2.0, result) == SOAP_OK)
+	    std::cout << "The sum of 1.0 and 2.0 is " << result << std::endl;
+	  else
+	    soap_stream_fault(soap, std::cerr);
+	  soap_destroy(soap); // dealloc serialization data
+	  soap_end(soap);     // dealloc temp data
+	  soap_free(soap);    // dealloc 'soap' engine context
+	}

-This imports all soapcpp-generated definitions and the namespace mapping table.
+First, this imports all soapcpp-generated definitions and the namespace mapping table.
+Then the soap_call_ns2__add() invokes the service.
+This function is generated from the calc.h file by soapcpp2.
+The calc.h file includes instructions on what functions to call.

-To develop a C++ client application based on proxies, use 'soapcpp2' option -i:
+To develop a C++ client application based on C++ proxy objects rather than C-like functions, use 'soapcpp2' option -j:

 	$ wsdl2h -s -o calc.h http://www.cs.fsu.edu/~engelen/calc.wsdl
-	$ soapcpp2 -i calc.h
+	$ soapcpp2 -j -CL -I/path/to/gsoap/import calc.h

-This generates 'soapcalcProxy.h' and 'soapcalcProxy.cpp' with a calcProxy class you can use to invoke the service.
+This generates 'soapcalcProxy.h' and 'soapcalcProxy.cpp' with a calcProxy class with service methods that you can use to invoke services.
 For example:

 	#include "soapcalcProxy.h"
 	#include "calc.nsmap"